 Annuities are one of the most popular types of retirement investment vehicles, mostly because of the additional benefits provided by the insurance companies who issue these products.
 When it comes time to begin taking distributions from your annuity account, you will have several options, some of which may have significantly different results.

+The IRS defines a qualified annuity as an annuity that is purchased for an employee by an employer under a qualified plan.
 If your annuity is designated an IRA, 401(k) or similar tax-advantaged account, it is considered “qualified.”
+The IRS has strict guidelines regarding the "form and operation" of qualified retirement plans.
 Money in qualified retirement accounts has been deposited without first being taxed.
 The entire sum will eventually be taxed, but only those portions actually withdrawn will result in tax liability for that year.

 If you arrange a series of regular installment payments or withdrawals from your annuity, you will get a check for your chosen amount at regular intervals.
 You will have the ability, however, to stop or pause those withdrawals at any time for any reason, as well as to resume them.
 However, if you elect to annuitize your account, those payments are fixed and cannot usually be stopped.
 Annuitization is the process of permanently converting your account value to a fixed stream of payments; and once chosen, this cannot be undone.